top of page

 thumbnail_White-Prefixe-logo.png

-Frameless vs. Framed Shower Doors: What’s Worth the Upgrade?
+Frameless vs. Framed Shower Doors: 2026 Cost & Style Guide

-You’ve picked your tile, the vanity has shipped, and you’re finally seeing the light at the end of the long renovation tunnel.
-But you still have another important decision to make:
+You've picked your tile, the vanity has shipped, and you're finally seeing the light at the end of the long renovation tunnel.
+But you still have one important decision to make:

-It might sound like a small detail, but it completely changes the way your bathroom looks, functions, and even feels.
-The right door can make your space look bigger, brighter, and be easier to maintain.
+It might sound like a small detail, but choosing between frameless vs framed shower doors completely changes the way your bathroom looks, functions, and even feels.
+The right door can make your space look bigger, brighter, and easier to maintain.
+The wrong one can date your renovation before you've even moved back in.

 Frameless shower doors are the sleek, modern choice.
 Made of thicker glass (usually ½ inch) and supported by minimal hardware, they create an open, airy feel that makes any bathroom look more high-end.